 One of my favorite interesting facts about Colin is that he and some of his friends made a documentary a few years back that won a Sundance Film Festival award.
 The documentary is called Resurrect Dead, and it’s about the story behind some mysterious tiles called the Toynbee Tiles that you can find all over Philadelphia, as well as some other cities in the U.S.

 No one knew where these tiles came from…until, that is, Colin and his friends solved the mystery.
-(You can watch the documentary and read about it here and here.)
+(You can watch the documentary and read about it here.)

 Anyhow, Colin is not only a lover of philosophy, music, and urban mysteries, he also loves cats.
 When I first met Colin, he had several cats.
 I was particularly fascinated with how he always seemed to take pictures of them that looked like they were in a cat band posing for the cover of an album.

 Colin said he would take Izzy as a foster cat, with the plan of adopting him if he got along okay with the other cats.
-When we took Izzy to his house, Colin noticed the signs of abuse, too, and he was eager to give Izzy a safe and happy place to live.
+When we took Izzy to his house, Colin noticed the signs of abuse, too.
+So, he was eager to give Izzy a safe and happy place to live.

 So, Izzy went to his temporary foster home, which quickly became his new home.